kagehq/failover/README.md

-# Failover Proxy
+# Failover

-A ttiny reverse proxy that sits in front of your app or API and makes downtime invisible.
+A tiny reverse proxy that sits in front of your app or API and makes downtime invisible.
 It routes all traffic to your primary service, fails over instantly to a backup when things break, and then fails back automatically when your primary recovers.
 No SDKs, no rewrites, just point DNS and sleep better.

 ## Why This Exists